 - In the

-, depending on your DBMS.
-For example, if you are using Java DB, yourbuild.xml
+build.xmlfile, modify the propertyANTPROPERTIESto refer to eitherproperties/javadb-build-properties.xmlorproperties/mysql-build-properties.xml, depending on your DBMS.
+For example, if you are using Java DB, yourbuild.xmlfile would contain this:

 <property name="ANTPROPERTIES" value="properties/mysql-build-properties.xml"/> <import file="${ANTPROPERTIES}"/>- In the